A Cryptographic Test of Quantumness and Certifiable Randomness from a Single Quantum Device: Preliminaries

 The following immediate lemma relates the Hellinger distance and the trace distance of superpositions. \begin{lemma} Let $X$ be a finite set and $f_1,f_2\in\mathcal{D}_X$.
 Let

 Then

 \end{lemma}

-We say that a family of quantum circuits $\{C_\lambda\}_{\lambda\in\N}$ is \emph{polynomial-time generated} if there exists a polynomial-time deterministic Turing machine that, on every input $\lambda\in \N$, returns a gate-by-gate encoding of the circuit $C_\lambda$.
+We say that a family of quantum circuits $\{C_\lambda\}_{\lambda\in\N}$ (resp. observables $\{O_\lambda\}_{\lambda\in\N}$) is \emph{polynomial-time generated} if there exists a polynomial-time deterministic Turing machine that, on every input $\lambda\in \N$, returns a gate-by-gate encoding of the circuit $C_\lambda$ (resp. of a circuit that implements $O_\lambda$).
 We introduce a notion of efficient distinguishability between distributions.

 \begin{definition} We say that two families of distributions $D_0=\{D_{0,\lambda}\}_{\lambda\in\mN}$ and $D_1=\{D_{1,\lambda}\}_{\lambda\in\mN}$ on the same finite set $\{X_\lambda\}$ are \emph{computationally indistinguishable} if for every polynomial-time generated family of quantum circuits $\mathcal{A}=\{A_\lambda:\,X_\lambda\to\{0,1\}\}$ it holds that